 I want to be upfront: I have spent a genuinely embarrassing amount of money trying to sort my scalp out.
 Peptide serums, caffeine treatments, clarifying masks, scalp oils, specialist shampoos, soothing toners that smelled lovely and did very little.
 Some of them were fine.
 A lot of them were fine.
 Fine just wasn’t enough.
 I needed something that actually addressed what was happening on my scalp rather than just temporarily calming it down, and it took a lot of trial and error and a very cluttered bathroom shelf to figure out what that looked like for me specifically.

 Every night: Philip Kingsley Flaky Itchy Scalp Toner.
-This is the one I rate most highly for seb derm specifically.
+This is the one I rate most highly in my scalp care routine for seborrhoeic dermatitis.
 It contains piroctone olamine, which is an antifungal ingredient that directly targets Malassezia, the yeast that drives seb derm.
 You apply it to the scalp, leave it, don’t rinse.
 I do it before bed, let it do its thing overnight.
-It’s not glamorous but it works and it’s the one thing I’d be most reluctant to drop from the routine.
-Why it helps with seb derm: Piroctone olamine inhibits Malassezia growth by interfering with its metabolism, and unlike some harsher antifungals it does this without being particularly irritating to an already reactive scalp.
-It also has some anti-inflammatory properties on top of the antifungal action, so it’s doing double duty overnight.
+It’s not glamorous but it works.

-Shampoo rotation: I rotate between the Vichy Dercos Anti-Dandruff Shampoo, the L’Oréal Professional Scalp Advanced Anti-Dandruff Shampoo (the blue-green bottle), and Nizoral 2%.
-The Nizoral is the heavy hitter, it’s a medicated shampoo with ketoconazole which is another antifungal, and I don’t use it every wash because overuse can be drying, but having it in the rotation keeps the Malassezia in check in a way that non-medicated shampoos alone don’t manage for me.
+Shampoo rotation: I rotate between the Vichy Dercos Anti-Dandruff Shampoo, the L’Oreal Professional Scalp Advanced Anti-Dandruff Shampoo, and Nizoral 2%.
+Nizoral is the heavy hitter with ketoconazole antifungal – I don’t use it every wash but having it in the rotation keeps Malassezia in check.
 I also use a scalp massage brush whenever I shampoo.
-I personally enjoy using one because it helps distribute shampoo thoroughly across the scalp and feels genuinely soothing on an irritated scalp.
-(Honestly it’s one of those things that feels too nice to be medicinal but actually earns its place.)
-The gentle stimulation is also just good practice generally when you’ve got hair loss in the mix.

 A quick note before you go and buy everything